LinkageIO/Minus80/docs/cloud.rst

 All of the CloudData methods have a ``raw`` keyword argument that indicates raw data.
 If ``True``, the ``name`` argument changes to a filename and the ``dtype`` argument changes to a string indicating the raw datatype that the file contains.
 In practice this can be anything, it just categorizes the raw data.
 Often the file extension suffices (e.g. a fastq file).
-See the :ref:`api` for full detsils.
+See the :ref:`api` for full details.

 ..
 Warning:: These are convenience methods are are not substitutes for properly backing up your data.
 There are not guarantees on integrity.